 - Interconnections between microservices.

 That’s all.
 Here, connections between microservices something we always have to deal with in a microservices architecture.
 Later, the different technologies each microservice will use is something may not always happen.
-There can be a system built in a microservices architecture which utilize same technologies across the application functionalities.
+There can be a system built in a microservices architecture that utilizes the same technologies across the application functionalities.
 So testers need to understand the architecture clearly.

 Web services and microservices.
 Two different things